mcmachado/ALEResearch/research/novelty/src/README.txt

 2. Once the rare events are generated, the output is given as input to the SVD.
-The SVD will generate N + 1 outputs: the top-N eigenvectors and the vector that contains the information to center future vectors (equivalent to subtracting the mean and dividing by the variance):
+The SVD will generate N + 1 outputs: the top-N eigenvectors and the two vectors required to center future data: the mean and the variance of each individual coordinate.
+To obtain it you have to run:

 	python SVDonRareEvents.py <input_file> <num_features> <k> <output_file>